 The development of social network analysis (SNA), in which sociologists play a central role, provides a gateway to the identification of fundamental structural determinants of social behavior.
-To appreciate the power of SNA, we examine its contribution to the study of job searches and of adolescent interactions.
+To appreciate the power of SNA, we examine its contribution to the study of job searches.

 Doreian, 2001, SMR, "Causality in social network analysis"

 Emirbayer, 1997, AJS, "Manifesto for a relational sociology"

 Pachucki & Breiger, 2010, ARS, "Cultural holes.
 Beyond relationality in social networks and culture"

 Snijders, 2011, ARS, "Statistical models for social networks"